-We use YTSeg \citep{retkowski-waibel-2024-text} as our dataset.
+We use YTSeg \citep{retkowski-waibel-2024-text} as our primary dataset.
 It contains 19,299 English YouTube videos with their transcripts and chapters.
 To facilitate more fine-grained analysis of model behavior beyond aggregate metrics, we augment each example with additional annotations.
 Specifically, every instance is labeled with (i) a \emph{duration regime}, (ii) a \emph{speaker regime}, and (iii) two ASR \emph{transcript variants}.
-We detail these three annotations in the following and will release them publicly.
+We detail these three annotations in the following and have released them publicly.

-\paragraph{Duration Regime}
+\paragraph{Duration Regime.}

 We annotate each recording with a duration regime (\Cref{tab:duration-buckets}) for two reasons.
 First, language model performance has been shown to degrade with increasing context length \cite{liu-etal-2024-lost}.
 Second, duration reflects computational constraints: many systems cannot process long transcripts.
 This limitation is particularly acute in audio settings, where audio translates to substantially more model tokens than their text counterparts.